fwupd/fwupd/plugins/logitech-hidpp/README.md

     using the same file descriptor.
 * force-receiver-id: this flag is used to differentiate the receiver device in FuLogitechHidPpDevice, since the receiver has a specific HID++ ID.
+* ble: used to differentiate devices in BLE mode.
+They require all the reports to be _long_.
+* bolt-peripheral: used to specify that the device works as a peripheral paired to a Bolt receiver.
+In FuLogitechHidPpDevice this is used to trigger a refresh of the paired device status in the receiver after attaching.

 ## External Interface Access